abe-winter/abe-winter.github.io/_posts/2022-04-20-moviepaas.md

 [^moviepass]: [MoviePass Parent Company Sued by Shareholders as It Continues to Bleed Money](https://www.thewrap.com/moviepass-parent-company-sued-shareholders-continues-bleed-money/).
 "Defendants carried out a plan, scheme and course of conduct which was intended to, and did, deceive the investing public and cause the plaintiff and other members of the class to purchase" etc

-So did netflix + uber defraud investors by creating really nice consumer experiences, and cushy offices where developers get paid to work on resume-builder OSS projects[^oss-startups], while unit economics are eternally and hopelessly negative by design?
+Did netflix + uber defraud investors by creating really nice consumer experiences, and cushy offices where developers get paid to work on resume-builder OSS projects[^oss-startups], while unit economics were eternally and hopelessly negative?

 [^oss-startups]: matt turck [vc pullback](https://mattturck.com/vcpullback/) letter talks about netflix employees ditching to run their OSS projects as companies. netflix doesn't own a piece of the action. ctrl-F for 'open source projects'

+This post is about netflix + uber imploding, and whether that's bad.

+1. toc
+{:toc}

 ## why fraud when you can gaap